Fast transportation systems of today

-High-Speed Rail, Short Haul Aviation and Highways are the today’s systems of choice for intercity and transcontinental travel relations.
+High-Speed Rail, Short Haul Aviation and Highways are the today’s systems of choice for fast intercity and transcontinental travel.
 They each have their individual ranges of operation and advantages but also their particular inadequacies.

-Short Haul Aviation is popular on short and medium intercity relations, often due to a lack of alternatives.
-It requires trips to/from airports and this reduces the average travel speed significantly (slower than high-speed rail on trips below 500 km).
-Passengers are also required to transfer from one system to another.
-This is the task they hate most.
+Short Haul Aviation is popular on intercity and transcontinental relations, often due to a lack of competitive alternatives.
+It requires trips to/from airports and this reduces the average travel speed significantly (slower than high-speed rail).
+Passengers are required to transfer from one system to another, the task they hate most.
 In addition, aviation is not sustainable.
-It has no feasible alternative for the combustion engine and oil in the foreseeable future.
+It has no foreseeable alternative for the combustion engine and oil.
 Bio fuels conflict with the growing world population and the goals of the World Food Program of the UN and cannot solve important issues such as noise, energy efficiency or emissions.

 Intercity Highways permit travelers to go to the exact address in any chosen city but the speeds on highways are limited for safety reasons (120 km/h).
 They have similar disadvantages as short haul aviation (oil, CO2, noise, environment, etc.) and are only attractive on very short intercity relations.